“My Sweet Lord”

 Moses wanted others to know God as a friend.
 Moses knew that God speaks to anyone who approaches him.
 He encouraged development of a deep personal friendship with God.
 Moses invited the entire community to develop a friendship with God.
 “Now Moses used to take a tent and pitch it outside the camp some distance away, calling it the ‘tent of meeting’.
 Anyone inquiring of the Lord would go to the tent of meeting outside the camp (Ex.
 33:7).”

 Moses cared about the people of Israel.
 If we are going to delight in the divine, we need to ask: “Do I really care?”
 For many the honest answer will be, “No, I do not care.”
 In January 2011, nineteen people were shot in a supermarket parking lot in Tucson, Arizona.
 Six people were killed.
-This public tragedy gave me the opportunity to embrace not caring in my own heart.
+This public tragedy was an opportunity for me to embrace not caring in my own heart.
 My spiritual director told me to go to my room and pray.
 I felt the Lord nudge me inside, “Pray for the shooter.”
 When I began to pray, I didn’t feel anything.
-Finally, I told God, “My heart is cold, I don’t care…I’m tired of praying.”
-Fortunately, for me God delights to turn up the flame He placed in our hearts.
+Finally, I told God, “My heart is cold, I don’t care.”
+Fortunately, for me, God delights to turn up the flame He placed in our hearts.
 I allowed myself to experience not caring.
 Unfortunately, we are too much living in the darkness: Too many hearts are closed and cold in the face of humanity’s and the Earth's suffering.
-It took me three days to see the shooter with grace and mercy—and I wept.
+It took me three days to see the shooter with grace and mercy; and I wept.

 Moses interceded for the people.
 Moses actually dreaded going anywhere without the Lord.
 God's gracious promises, and mercy towards us, are to encourage our faith, but also excite our fervency in prayer.
 The Lord granted that which would abundantly satisfy.
 God's goodness is his glory; and he will have us to know him by the glory of his mercy, more than by the glory of his majesty.
 What Moses desired, therefore, was a sight of the glory or essential being of God.
 The fullest and brightest displays of his glory, grace, and goodness, are reserved to another state.